aholachek/react-flip-toolkit/README.md

 ## Library details

-- ~11.4kb minified and gzipped
+- ~9kb minified and gzipped
 - React 16+
 - Tested in latest Chrome, Firefox, Safari, and Edge.
-Acceptable performance in IE 11.
+For IE 11 compatibility you'll have to transpile this library and its dependencies (specifically `shifty.js` to ES5).

 ## FAQ